davekinkead/big-data-and-democracy/third-time-lucky.md

 In this chapter, we explore what impact this decoupling has on democracy.
 We describe how political discussion in democracies has changed over time, as both communication technology and the number of people included in the *demos* have changed.
 We show that communication technology has previously increased the reach of political messages while also making such messages more public and less targeted towards particular individuals or groups.
 We then show how social media and big data combine to create echo chambers of political discourse that undermine key assumptions that underpin epistemic justifications of democracy: specifically, the independence and competence assumptions of Condorcet's Jury Theorem, and the shared identity assumption of deliberative accounts.

-# Act I - Democracy and Demagoguery
+# Part I - Democracy and Demagoguery

-### Collective decision making has a surprisingly powerful epistemic value.

 Plato is infamous for his disdain of democracy.
 Like being ruled by a jury of children, democracy erodes reason by suffocating the voice of wisdom in a cloud of ignorance.
 Like a ship at sea, the state needs specialist knowledge and skill - the keen eye of the navigator and the calm hand of an experienced captain - to steer it through troubled waters.